kennethchu-statcan/covid19/003-imperial-model-1.0/README.md

    for *&tau;* = 2, 3, ... , where *g* is, for all countries, the probability density
    of the *serial interval distribution*.
-   Note that the discretized-to-the-day serial interval distribution gives the probability that an infected individual will infect someone else on the *t*-th day after his/her original infection.
+   The discretized-to-the-day serial interval distribution gives the probability that an infected individual will infect someone else on the *t*-th day after his/her original infection.